Disclosures provide you with domestic abuse information we hold on an individual

-You can apply for information about your own partner or as a third party if you are concerned about the safety of someone you know.
+You can apply for information about your own partner or as a third party if you are worried about the safety of someone you know.

-Please be aware that if you are a third party applicant, you should have some form of relationship with the potential victim such as sibling, parent, friend, work colleague or neighbour.
+If you are a third party applicant, you must have some sort of relationship with the potential victim, such as sibling, parent, friend, work colleague or neighbour.
 You must be able to provide details of the person who is potentially at risk of harm and the person who is thought to cause the risk.

 Domestic disclosure application process

-Once you have applied for disclosure information, we will carry out relevant checks as soon as we can.
+Once you've applied for a disclosure, we'll carry out checks as soon as we can.
 An officer will be assigned to your disclosure application and a visit will be arranged.
-This will include a face-to-face interview to verify your identification and gather further details.
+The visit will be a face-to-face interview to confirm who you are gather further details.

-Our aim is to complete all disclosure requests within 35 days but timescales do vary between applications.
-However, if we receive information which suggests someone is in immediate danger of domestic abuse or violence, appropriate action will be taken.
+We aim to complete all disclosure requests within 35 days, but timescales vary between applications.
+If we believe someone is in immediate danger of domestic abuse or violence, appropriate action will be taken.

-We may also meet with other safeguarding agencies such as the Probation Service, Prison Service or local council social services to discuss the information you have provided to see whether they have any other related information.
-This multi-agency meeting will decide whether providing a domestic violence disclosure is lawful, necessary and proportionate.
+We may also meet with other safeguarding agencies such as the National Probation Service, Prison Service or local council social services .
+The group would discuss the information you provided to see whether they have any other related information.
+This multi-agency meeting will decide whether a domestic violence disclosure is lawful, necessary and proportionate.